 However, from 2000, the trend showed a gradual decline in the numbers of calls, ending in 2002 at the same amount as the start of the period.

 Avoid making sentences such as from the years 1998 to 2000, the local fixed-line reached the peak.
 In an overview or summary, there are no numbers.
 You can divide the period like in the middle of this period; likewise, the beginning and end of the period or entire period.
 Make comparisons where it is possible or relevant; otherwise, you may end up using the same connector (whereas/ while) in the entire report.
 This will hurt your score in GRA (Grammatical range and accuracy) and coherence and cohesion.
 Try to produce complex and compound sentences by using conjunctions.
 Here, it is ‘however’.

 To sum up, mobile calls in 1995 stood at around 2 billion minutes.
-Over the next four years, there is a gradual rise and a considerable increase in call numbers from 2000 to 2002.
+Over the next four years, there was a gradual rise and a considerable increase in call numbers from 2000 to 2002.
 International fixed calls showed a similar pattern, starting at just under 40 billion minutes of calls in 1995, then climbed steadily to around 60 billion minutes of calls in 2002.

 Paragraph 3 and Paragraph 4 are interrelated.
 As you see, I have mentioned general trends and more data.
 The first sentence of paragraph 2 is described more in paragraph 3, and further in paragraph 4.
 This would fetch you more bands in coherence and cohesion as the information is given logically.

 Conclusion of Task 1 is usually the summary or based on the observation, the highest and lowest figures are included.
 I have seen the candidates using ‘it can be concluded’ which is grammatically incorrect.
 It must be ‘it is concluded’ if required.

 - Analyse the task accurately.
 A small mistake can hurt your score.